 Antibiotic prophylaxis for dental work

-Your dentist may prescribe you prophylactic antibiotics for dental work or before the treatment of your dental infection; this is antibiotic prophylaxis.
-The reason for prescribing antibiotics prior to dental work is that during certain dental treatments the bacteria that reside in your mouth may enter the bloodstream.
+Your dentist may prescribe preventative antibiotics for certain dental services or before the treatment of your dental infection; this is called antibiotic prophylaxis.

 Who needs antibiotics before dental work?

-In most patients, this isn't a problem, as immune systems are normally more than capable of handling these bacteria.
-However, there are some people who may need antibiotics after oral surgery, like those have had or have:
+Most patients don't require antibiotics before dental work.
+Immune systems are more than capable of handling these bacteria, but there are some people who may need antibiotics after oral surgery.
+This may include those have had or have:

 - Heart conditions, including congenital heart defects and disease